wgmo/graphtik/docs/source/index.rst

 Lightweight computation graphs for Python
 -----------------------------------------

-GraphKit is an an understandable and lightweight Python module for building and running ordered graphs of computations.
+**Graphtik** is an an understandable and lightweight Python module for building and running ordered graphs of computations.
 The API posits a fair compromise between features and complexity without precluding any.
 It might be of use in computer vision, machine learning and other data science domains, or become the core of a custom ETL pipelne.

+*Graphtik* is a temporary fork of `Graphkit <https://github.com/yahoo/graphkit>`_ to experiment with Python 3.6+ features.

 .. toctree::
    :maxdepth: 3